 Kotlin was made to interoperate with Java.
 Thus, you get a feature that helps you to convert your Java code to Kotlin or vice-versa without doing anything.

 In Android app development, your Java skills might be of no use in the coming 4 or 5 years, but apart from Android app development, there are many things that only Java can do.
 Thus, good working ability in Java can land you a high-paying job.

-Also, if you are a complete beginner and want to develop Android apps, then experienced developers will suggest that you should have some knowledge of Java before you use Kotlin because it really helps to learn Kotlin easily.
+Also, if you are a complete beginner and want to develop Android apps, then experienced developers will suggest that you have some Java knowledge before you use Kotlin because it really helps to learn Kotlin easily.

 But what are the major differences between Java and Kotlin?
 For that, we have a dedicated Java vs Kotlin section, but before that, let's get a brief introduction of Kotlin and Java.